ultimaille/ultimaille-examples/README.md

 # Ultimaille examples

-Here you'll find a collection of examples of how to use the ultimaille software library.
+Here you'll find a collection of examples of how to use the ultimaille library.

 ## Build